GridTools/gt4py/CODING_GUIDELINES.md

 We follow the [Google Python Style Guide][google-style-guide] with very few minor changes (mentioned below).
 Since the best way to remember something is to understand the reasons behind it, make sure you go through the style guide at least once, paying special to the explanations for the final decisions given in the _Pros_, _Cons_ and _Decision_ subsections.

-We explicitly deviate from the [Google Python Style Guide][google-style-guide] only in the following minor issues:
+We deviate from the [Google Python Style Guide][google-style-guide] only in the following points:

 - [`pylint`][pylint] is not required.
 We use [`flake8`][flake8] with some plugins.
 - We use [`black`][black] and [`isort`][isort] for source code and imports formatting, which may break some of the guidelines in Section [_3.
 Python Style Rules_](https://google.github.io/styleguide/pyguide.html#3-python-style-rules).
 For example, maximum line length is set to 100 instead of 79 (although docstrings lines should still be limited to 79).